 People trudge to work every day to achieve ambitious targets that they have set for themselves.
-With a confident step they report to office daily and immerse themselves in an atmosphere where they have to flourish to succeed.
-But what happens if the employees have to face harassment or unwelcome behaviour from a co-worker?
+With a confident step, they report to the office daily and immerse themselves in an atmosphere where they have to flourish to succeed.
+But what happens if the employees have to face harassment or unwelcome behavior from a co-worker?
 What if the security of the employee is threatened and the ability to blossom in the office becomes impossible?

 Verbal office harassment: There may be hundreds of employees working in the office and it is an extremely arduous task for the HR professional to keep an eye on each one.
-Sometimes the sharpest eye misses out workplace harassment.
+Sometimes the sharpest eye misses out on workplace harassment.
 Many workers do not understand the real meaning of professional performance in the office premises.
-Using curse words, sharing jokes and back slapping co-workers at every pretext can be very offensive behaviour for many people and can be termed as Personal harassment.
-Ostracizing behaviours, insults, intimidation, critical remarks and teasing attitude may be contributing to a hostile workplace.
+Using curse words, sharing jokes, and back-slapping co-workers at every pretext can be very offensive behavior for many people and can be termed as Personal harassment.
+Ostracizing behaviors, insults, intimidation, critical remarks, and teasing attitude may be contributing to a hostile workplace.
 No one should be permitted to cross the line unnecessarily.
-You can report the incident right away so that similar incidents do not happen in future.
+You can report the incident right away so that similar incidents do not happen in the future.
 A prior warning before reporting can also make the task easier.

-Discriminatory harassment: Discrimination done on the basis of citizenship, sex, customs, ethnicity, race, ancestry, color, mother country, and creed can be extremely embarrassing for the employees.
-Insulting a person by commenting on the age, manner of speaking or physical appearance is considered as harassment.
+Discriminatory harassment: Discrimination did on the basis of citizenship, sex, customs, ethnicity, race, ancestry, color, the mother country, and creed can be extremely embarrassing for the employees.
+Insulting a person by commenting on the age, manner of speaking, or physical appearance is considered harassment.

 Articulating and gesturing wrong actions, using degrading words or language, showing intolerance of difference, making sexually implicating facial movements or unwanted closeness against the wishes of a co-worker can be very invasive and insulting.
 This is harassment and needs to be nipped in the bud pronto!

-It is not necessary that the action is made for a specific person, rather it could be gender based and categorised as Gender harassment.
+It is not necessary that the action is made for a specific person, rather it could be gender-based and categorized as Gender harassment.
 Women are often asked to step down and not compete for top positions because of their gender.
 This is one of the most common examples of gender harassment seen often.

-Disability Harassment: If a disabled workmate is ridiculed, teased, isolated or patronised because of an awkward walk, gait or frequent absence from work it needs to be documented by the HR department.
+Disability Harassment: If a disabled workmate is ridiculed, teased, isolated, or patronized because of an awkward walk, gait, or frequent absence from work it needs to be documented by the HR department.

 Religious Harassment and racial harassment are closely connected to each other.
-When the religious beliefs of a particular community are scoffed on and the person is victimised by the other workers it can be considered as an impossible work environment for the victim.
+When the religious beliefs of a particular community are scoffed at and the person is victimized by the other workers it can be considered as an impossible work environment for the victim.
 The “making fun” may be related to religious traditions, customs, or holidays.
-Other situations that can be uncomfortable for many will be tolerating stereotypical comments, jokes on religion and forcing others to convert to a different religion.
+Other situations that can be uncomfortable for many will be tolerating stereotypical comments, jokes on religion, and forcing others to convert to a different religion.

-Age Related Harassment: Many older people are left out from get-togethers and meetings because of their age.
-Employment of people who belong to the older age group is complicated.
-They demand equal rights under the employment acts and under no circumstance should they be criticized, ridiculed, insulted or teased by the younger contemporaries.
+Age-Related Harassment: Many older people are left out from get-togethers and meetings because of their age.
+The employment of people who belong to the older age group is complicated.
+They demand equal rights under the employment acts and under no circumstance should they be criticized, ridiculed, insulted, or teased by their younger contemporaries.

-Power Harassment: Workplace can become a nightmare if people misuse their power.
+Power Harassment: The workplace can become a nightmare if people misuse their power.
 The harasser makes the power disparity evident to the victim at every moment.
-The victim is normally a subordinate and lower in position according to office hierarchy and the superior may be a manager or head.
-The subordinates are victimised and abused verbally, psychologically or physical.
+The victim is normally a subordinate and lowers in position according to office hierarchy and the superior may be a manager or head.
+The subordinates are victimized and abused verbally, psychologically, or physically.
 The harassment includes demeaning demands, excessive and interfering intrusion in personal life, and impossible work activities.
-Harassments of any kind start to take a toll on the physical health, work performance, personal self-esteem and social life of the victim.
+Harassments of any kind start to take a toll on the physical health, work performance, personal self-esteem, and social life of the victim.

 Online Harassment or Cyber Bullying: This is the most common form of harassment and technological advancements have led to a misuse of digital connections in some cases.
-This includes spreading of unnecessary rumours, gossip, negative mass chatting, lewd and cheap messaging, with the help of smartphones or computers.
+This includes the spreading of unnecessary rumors, gossip, negative mass chatting, lewd and cheap messaging, with the help of smartphones or computers.

-Sexual Orientation: May also be a reason for a victim to be harassed at work.
-Negative employment action and denial of benefits has been a source of concern in many workplaces.
-Co-workers are scoffed and run down because of a disability, being bisexual, gay, pansexual, asexual or lesbians still in many workplaces.
-Social awareness is taking over slowly but discrimination that constitutes to harassment in the workplace still exists.
+Sexual Orientation: This May also be a reason for a victim to be harassed at work.
+Negative employment action and denial of benefits have been a source of concern in many workplaces.
+Co-workers are scoffed at and run down because of a disability, being bisexual, gay, pansexual, asexual or lesbians still in many workplaces.
+Social awareness is taking over slowly but the discrimination that constitutes harassment in the workplace still exists.